Stretching Strap for Splits: Step-by-Step Guide

 what a realistic daily session looks like when using a stretching strap for splits:

-- 5-10 min: Foam roll hamstrings, quads, hip flexors, adductors (60 seconds each)
+- 5-10 min: Foam roll hamstrings, quads, hip flexors, and adductors for 60 seconds each to release fascial tension before the active stretching begins

-The [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) covers this entire routine, the foam roller for prep work, the stretching strap for the flexibility training, and the muscle roller stick for quick touch-ups on your quads and calves between sessions.
-Having everything in one kit means you're more likely to actually use it (I've learned that from over a decade of customer feedback).
+The [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) covers this entire routine: the foam roller for prep work, the stretching strap for the flexibility training, and the muscle roller stick for quick touch-ups on your quads and calves between sessions.

 One thing that helps: do your routine at the same time every day.
 After a workout is ideal, your muscles are already warm and pliable.
 Evening works well too, since your body is naturally more flexible later in the day than first thing in the morning.